techidaily/site-win11-tips/source/_posts/using-dialer-in-win-11.md

  This method of opening the Phone Dialer is much faster than searching for it in the Start menu or using other options.
 It requires only a few keystrokes to get the job done.
 Here's how to do this:

-1. Create a desktop shortcut as per our guide on[how to create a desktop shortcut](https://www.makeuseof.com/tag/create-program-shortcuts-windows-easy-way/) .
+1. Create a desktop shortcut as per our guide on [how to create a desktop shortcut](https://www.makeuseof.com/tag/create-program-shortcuts-windows-easy-way/) .
 2. Right-click on the shortcut icon and select**Properties** .
 3. In the Shortcut field, type the shortcut character.
 ![Open Phone Dialer Using Shortcut Key](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/open-phone-dialer-using-shortcut-key.jpg)